World Economic League Table

 - GDP forecasts over the next 15 years for every country in the world

-- *NEW FOR 2025* GDP per capita forecasts over the next 15 years for every country in the world
+- GDP per capita forecasts over the next 15 years for every country in the world

 By submitting your information, you acknowledge that we may send you insights that we consider relevant to your interests.
 Please see our Privacy Policy for details on how we use and protect your personal data, as well as your rights regarding the collection and use of your data.
 Your information will never be shared with a third party without your consent.
 If at any time you want to alter your communication preferences or request that we stop communicating with you please let us know by sending an email to dataprotectionmanager@cebr.com.